faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 # Symbolification

 This chapter explains crash dump symbolification\index{symbolification}.
 Symbolification is the process of mapping machine addresses into symbolic addresses meaningful to the programmer possessing the source code.
-Instead of seeing machine addresses, we want to see function names (plus any offset),
+Instead of seeing machine addresses, we want to see function names (plus any offset).

 We use the `icdab_planets` sample app to demonstrate a crash. @icdabgithub